awetomaton/VISTA/readme.md

 ## Generating Test Data

+Users can create simulated data to get familiar with the tool by clicking `File` > `Simulate`.

-Use the simulation module to generate test datasets with various configurations:
+use the simulation module to generate test datasets with various configurations:

 ```python
 from vista.simulate.simulation import Simulation